Advice

 How to Prep a Truck for Towing a Boat

-• The appropriate hitch — Automotive hitches come in five classes.
+• Make sure you have the appropriate hitch: Automotive hitches come in five classes.
 Trucks most often use Class III through Class V hitches.
 As the size of the vehicle and the weight of the load increase, so should the hitch classification.
 Adding a tow hitch can increase your car’s value and utility.
 However, always check your owner’s manual for your vehicle’s tow rating before installing a hitch.

-• Ball mount and ball — The shank is the portion of the ball mount platform that fits into your truck’s hitch receiver.
+• Don’t cut corners with your ball mount and ball: The shank is the portion of the ball mount platform that fits into your truck’s hitch receiver.
 It must be the same size as the truck hitch receiving tube.
 Each hitch classification has a specific size receiving tube.
 For Class III and IV, it’s 2 inches.
 Class V has a 2.5-inch receiving tube.
 A prime responsibility of the ball mount platform is to keep the tongue of your loaded trailer level.
 An adjustable mount platform simplifies this task.
-The ball must match the size of the trailer coupler opening exactly.
+The ball must exactly match the size of the trailer coupler opening.
 Most trailer manufacturers put the coupler size on a label on the trailer’s tongue.
-PRO TIP: Don’t cut corners or try to make do with any aspect of the ball mount platform, ball size, weight requirement, or leveling the load.
-To do so will make towing and launching more difficult and less safe.
+Cutting corners with any aspect of the ball mount platform, ball size, weight requirement, or leveling the load will make towing and launching more difficult and less safe.

-• Check and top off all essential fluids — Pulling a trailer puts a strain on a truck’s powertrain; therefore, ensure that engine oil, coolant, and transmission fluid are at optimum levels.
+• Check and top off all essential fluids: Pulling a trailer puts a strain on a truck’s powertrain, so ensure that your truck’s engine oil, coolant, and transmission fluid are at optimum levels.
 While you are at it, top off the windshield washer fluid, too.

-• Double-check tire pressure — Even if your truck has a built-in tire pressure monitor system alerting you to low tire pressure, use a hand gauge to verify every tire has the owner’s manual recommended tire pressure.
-If you are already crouched down and checking the pressure, verify that the lug nuts are tight.
+• Double-check tire pressure: Even if your truck has a built-in tire pressure monitor system alerting you to low tire pressure, use a hand gauge to verify that every tire has the owner’s manual-recommended tire pressure.
+While you’re checking the pressure, verify that the lug nuts are tight.

-• Load management — Evenly distribute the cargo loads in your truck’s cargo box and boat to ensure maximum towing stability.
+• Manage your load: Evenly distribute the cargo loads in your truck’s cargo box and boat to ensure maximum towing stability.
 An uneven load affects not only stability but also steering.

-• Tow lines — The wrong time to begin worrying about tow lines to pull your truck out of trouble is as you watch it sink into the drink at the end of a boat ramp.
-Have a couple of tow lines ready.
+• Have tow lines on hand: The wrong time to begin worrying about tow lines is as you watch your truck sink into the water at the end of a boat ramp.
+Have a couple of tow lines ready before you need them.

 TIP: Although it has more to do with driver than truck preparedness, if you haven’t clocked multiple instances of steering a trailer in reverse, find an empty parking lot and practice.
 Buy four small, inexpensive orange traffic cones at the big-box home improvement store, set them to form a rectangle representing a traffic lane, and practice backing into it from every angle.
 Future you will thank you.